KDE/digikam-doc/setup_application/database_settings.rst

 - With a slow network, digiKam hangs a lot of the time, especially when the album contains many items **(>1,000)**.
 This issue depends on network performances.
 For example, the problem has been reproducible using Wifi connections.
 Switching to Ethernet to solve the problem.

-- Also, if you have an enormous collection, you should start the MariaDB server with `mysql --max_allowed_packet = 128M`.
+- Also, if you have an enormous collection, you should start the MariaDB server with `mariadb --max_allowed_packet = 128M`.
 If you’re well acquainted with using MariaDB, you could also change your settings in :file:`my.ini` or :file:`~/.my.cnf` files.

 .. warning::